AutoBE

 Example:

-The table follows all best practices and is ready for implementation."
+All tables follow best practices and are ready for implementation."

 step: number